iamjoshgilman/Encryptopedia/03 - Content/03 - Logic and Truth Tables.md

 1. **Logic**: The branch of philosophy dealing with the study of reasoning, especially the structure of propositions and the nature of truth and inference.
 2. **Truth Table**: A table that shows all possible truth values for a given logical expression.
+### The Language of Logic

+There are still a few important terms that you don't know so in this section we will go over them.
+## Tautology

+A tautology is an assertion or formula which is always true no matter the inputs.
+If you craft a logical statement that no matter the inputs is always true then this is a tautology.

+Another way of saying this would be if you have a logical statement where the truth table for it always produces only true results then this is a tautology.

+## Contradiction

+A contradiction is the opposite of a tautology.
+This is where all the results of a logical statement are always false no matter the inputs.
+If your truth table only produces false results then you have crafted a contradiction.

+## Contingency

+A contingency is essentially anything that isn't a tautology or contradiction.
+In other words a logical statement where the outcomes could be true or false **contingent** on the inputs.

 ## Basic Logical Operators: